-When a comparator is active and the device is placed in Sleep mode, the comparator remains active and the interrupt is functional if enabled.
+When a comparator is active and the device is placed in Sleep mode, the comparator remains active and the interrupt is functional, if enabled.
 This interrupt will wake-up the device from Sleep mode, when enabled.
+While the comparator is powered up, higher Sleep currents than shown in the power-down current specification will occur.
 Each operational comparator will consume additional current, as shown in the comparator specifications.
 To minimize power consumption while in Sleep mode, turn off the comparators (CM2:CM0 = 111) before entering Sleep.
 If the device wakes up from Sleep, the contents of the CMCON register are not affected.